Swivel-Finance/swivel-js/docs/swivel.md

 const provider = new ethers.providers.Web3Provider(window.ethereum);
 const signer = provider.getSigner();

-// ...create a Vendor for the Swivel contract, const vendor = new EthersVendor(provider, signer);
-// ...and use the vendor to instantiate the Swivel contract const swivel = new Swivel(vendor, chainId, swivelAddress);
+// ...and use the signer to instantiate the Swivel contract const swivel = new Swivel(swivelAddress, signer);

 // the order maker is your account address const maker = await signer.getAddress();
 // the order key should be a hash of your account address and a timestamp const key = utils.keccak256(utils.toUtf8Bytes(`${ maker }${ Date.now() }`));
-// you will also need the underlying token address and maturity of a market
+// you will also need the underlying token address, maturity and protocol of a market
 // you can get them from the Swivel Exchange API const underlying = '0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48';
 const maturity = '1648177200';
+const protocol = Protocols.Compound;

 // create an order
 const order: Order = {